 Your host institute will provide a professional mentor who will give you advice on important next steps to take on your scientific career path and support you in establishing a professional network.

-Our experts assist you in writing a proposal for a junior research group through individual consultations, intensive and individual feedback on your proposal, through consulting on suitable funding instruments and presentation coaching.
+Our experts will assist you in writing a proposal for a third-party funded junior research group through individual consultations, intensive and individual feedback on your proposal, through consulting on suitable funding instruments and presentation coaching.

 - Individual training program